alstat/QuranTree.jl/docs/src/man/nlp/text_summarization.md

 crpstbl = filter(t -> preprocess(t.features), crpsdata[18].data)
 ```
-Next, we create a copy of the above data so we have the original state, and use the copy to do further data processing.
+Next, we create a copy of the above data (so we have the original state), and use the copy to do further data processing.
 ```@repl abc
 crpsnew = deepcopy(crpstbl)
 feats = crpsnew[!, :features]
 feats = parse.(QuranFeatures, feats)
 ```
 ## Lemmatization
 Using the above parsed features, we then convert the `form` of the tokens into its lemma.
-This is useful for addressing minimal variations due to inflection.
+This is useful for addressing variations due to inflection.
 ```@repl abc
 lemmas = lemma.(feats)
 forms1 = crpsnew[!, :form]